Not Quite Write Prize Frequently Asked Questions

 The entry form will ask you for some basic personal information as well as a pen name if you use one.
 You will also have the option to briefly explain your entry, should you feel the need to do so.

 The judges will only access information entered in the Title, Entry, and Brief Explanation fields during the judging window.
 For this reason, you must not include any information in these fields which could reasonably identify you as the entrant.
-This includes characters, themes and settings that may identify a writer known to Ed and/or Amanda.
-We will exclude identifiable entries from consideration for monetary prizes in the interests of fairness.
+This includes characters, themes and settings that may identify a writer known to the judges.
+We may exclude identifiable entries from consideration for monetary prizes if we believe it will impact fairness.

 All entrants must accept the Competition Rules before submitting their entry.